Kiffhost/exalted-scripture-understanding/Charms/Lunar/Charisma/Warfare/Wolf-Pack Training Technique.md

 -  +1 dot of [[Willpower]], maximum 5.
 -  +1 die on [[Join Battle]] rolls, maximum 10.
 -  +1 die on all attack rolls, maximum 10.
--  +1 Parry, maximum 5.
+-  +1 [[Defense|Parry]], maximum 5.
 This Charm can’t train Exalted, player characters, or other beings whose nature makes them inappropriate for inclusion in battle groups.
 ## Totemic

 A Lunar whose spirit shape has Berserker may learn this as a [[Stamina]] Charm.